 This happened to my friend who didn’t get a spot at the kindergarten last year, even though she had a job.
 She went to talk to the city on this matter and was allocated to a spot at another kindergarten afterward.
 So, talking to your city will be the first step before bringing in your lawyer.

 That is why it is important to have a law protection insurance (Rechtsschutzversicherung) so that you don’t have to worry about the cost of hiring a lawyer.
-You can use this website to compare the price of different law protection insurance.
-For more details on this insurance, you can refer to: Insurance in Germany – Which one do you need?
+We recommend using GetSafe law protection insurance because it offers English support and requires no paperwork.
+You can get a 15 EUR discount by using this special link.

 In case you need a lawyer…

 You can use the online service by Yourxpert to get a free online initial assessment from a lawyer.
 Simply write your question below.
 The initial assessment or recommendation is free of charge.
 If you decide to take further actions, you will get a non-binding offer with the price and you can decide if you want to take the offer.

 If you prefer to contact a lawyer directly by writing a message, by phone or by chat, you can find the prices for different lawyers here.

 Besides putting your kid to a daycare center, below are other childcare options in Germany.

 A childminder can be a good alternative to a nursery.
 Childminders in Germany offer childcare services at their home.
 They normally accept kids from infant to three years old.
 Their opening time can be more flexible than a daycare center, as it depends on the childminders.
 They normally work alone with a few kids at home, so you should make sure you have a good feeling with that person and her home environment.

 Childminders need to be certified by the Youth Welfare Center (Jugendamt).
 You should apply to your Youth Welfare Center if you are interested.